 Growing up, Easter was strictly baskets filled with candy (preferably black jelly beans and malted milk eggs) and an Easter egg hunt.
 Followed by a delectable ham dinner and a then egg salad lunches for a week.

 Shockingly, most of your co-workers don’t love it when you bring egg salad to work..
-Something about the smell.
+Something about the smell?
 Hmmm, not sure.
-So let’s be kind to our co-workers and bring in a different kind of Easter leftover on Monday.
+So let's be kind to our co-workers and bring in a different kind of Easter leftover.

 We opt for this filling lunch bowl using Easter leftovers.
-White mashed beans, shredded ham, our simple sautéed greens and the most perfect carrot and leek sauté (which also doubles as a damn good Easter side dish!).
+White mashed beans, shredded ham, our simple sautéed greens, and the most perfect carrot and leek sauté (which also doubles as a damn good weeknight side dish!).

 What I love about this dish is it takes 4 individual dishes and combines them one fantastic spring lunch!
 Mix and match, make it yours!

-First off, shred and reserve your leftover ham, about 16-20 oz for four bowls.
-I make this leek and carrot dish as the Easter side in a double batch.
-Easy to make but the caramelizing takes time but not effort.
-I always give my leeks a double soak to ensure all the dirt and sand is removed.
+- Carrots and Leeks- Easy to make but the caramelizing takes time but not effort.
+I always give my leeks a double soak to ensure all the dirt and is removed.
+You can use shallots, spring onions or even ramps (wild leeks) as a substitute.

 Ham and Mashed White Bean Lunch Bowl